 The rolling hills of East Tennessee can be beautiful and burdensome when you are building a fence.
-You’re back yard most likely is graded so that it slopes away from the house.
-If you are considering a fence you may be wondering exactly how a fence can be installed along those rolling hills.
+Your backyard is likely graded so that it slopes away from the house.
+If you are considering a fence, you may be wondering exactly how a fence can be installed along those rolling hills.
 Not to worry!
 You can have a fence installed on sloped terrain, but there are a few factors that will make a difference in how your fence will be installed.

 Method of Installation

-The Stepping Method of fence installation used on a sloped terrain extends the posts length while leaving the rails horizontal.
+The Stepping Method of fence installation used on a sloped terrain extends the length of the posts while leaving the rails horizontal.
 This method leaves an excessive amount of space between the bottom of the fence and the ground.
 It is important to consider the purpose of your fence.
 This method would not be reasonable for keeping in pets.
 You would need an alternative to run along the bottom of the fence where the gap is wide.
-However if this fence if for curb appeal or defining the property line it could be a useful method.
+However, if this fence is for curb appeal or defining the property line, it could be a useful method.

 Type of Material

-Wood and Vinyl fencing can both be built on site or made using panels.
-Both of these types of fencing materials can be used for fence installation on a sloped terrain.
+Wood and Vinyl fencing can both be built on-site or made using panels.
+Both of these types of fencing materials can be used for fence installation on sloped terrain.

 Style of Fence

-The most attractive style of fencing for close to the ground fence installation on a slope is either the Scoop Style fence or Rainbow Style fence.
-These fences are both built on site and each board is placed flush with the ground.
-Then the arch is made and the top is sawed off to show a beautiful manicured top to your fence.
-These fence styles work great on a sloped terrain.
+The most attractive style of fencing for close-to-the-ground fence installation on a slope is either the Scoop Style fence or Rainbow Style fence.
+These fences are both built on-site and each board is placed flush with the ground.
+Then the arch is made and the top is sawed off to show a beautifully manicured top to your fence.
+These fence styles work great on sloped terrain.